Hedging in trading explained

 Built to protect traders, not just enforce rules

-Everything in TopstepX is designed with one goal: to help you get funded and stay funded.
+Everything in TopstepX is designed to help you get funded and stay funded.

 That means: